-The Christmas and New Years break is one of the few times where everyone has a chance to unwind.
+The Christmas and New Year’s break is one of the few times when everyone has a chance to unwind.
 But as shopping online has become more convenient it is likely to become a popular activity during this year’s festivities, bolstered by more attractive and earlier sales from retailers.

 The surge in e-commerce activity over the Black Friday weekend highlighted what retailers got right in terms of the online consumer experience, but also highlighted some fundamental learnings.
 With Christmas on the horizon, retailers must now focus on capturing the hearts of shoppers still on the hunt for a festive bargain.